 Moving into the final years of the PI Program, efforts will focus on increasing meaningful use of EHR systems and onboarding providers to the HIE as the window to begin participation in the program and attest to AIU has passed.
-The Alaska Trauma Registry and the AURORA system for EMT/Emergency Responders will also be onboarded to the HIE to enable the electronic exchange of trauma and emergency information.
-Both are expected to go live by the end of January 2020.
+The AURORA system for EMT/Emergency Responders are intended to be onboarded to the HIE to enable the electronic exchange of emergency information.
+Integration will reduce the manual forms and reports EMS staff must collect on each emergency run.
+This functionality is slated to go live in 2021.